Skip to content ↓

 We will learn to:

-• add more and find a total with numbers up to 10
+• double numbers up to 10

 Learning at home for Robin Class: